Towards Resolving Propensity Contradiction in Offline Recommender Learning: Conclusion

 \section{Conclusion}

-We explored the problem of the learning of rating predictors using MNAR explicit feedback.
-To this end, we derived the propensity independent generalization error bound of the loss function of interest and proposed an algorithm that minimizes the bound via adversarial learning.
-Through experiments, we demonstrated that the proposed method significantly outperformed the baselines in terms of rating prediction and ranking measures when true propensities are inaccessible.
+We explored the problem of offline recommender learning from \textbfit{only} MNAR explicit rating feedback.
+To this end, we derived the \textbfit{propensity independent generalization error bound} of the loss function and proposed an algorithm to minimize the bound via adversarial learning.
+Our algorithm enables an accurate rating prediction without estimating the propensity score, thereby resolving the \textbfit{propensity contradiction} of the existing literature.
+Extensive experiments demonstrate the advantages of the proposed framework in terms of rating prediction and ranking measures when true propensities are inaccessible.

+Our work represents an initial attempt for offline recommender learning via adversarial training, and there are still many problems to study in this direction.
+For example, our theory leads to a propensity-independent upper bound of the (ideal) rating prediction loss.
+It would be valuable to construct a corresponding theory for the ranking task, such as showing the propensity-independent upper bound of the additive ranking metrics.
+Moreover, testing our method in an online experiment will support the reliability of our framework.
+We leave the investigation of these directions for future studies.